Exploring the Importance of Secondary DNS Service

 The Importance of Privacy and Security

 With so much sensitive information traversing the internet, including personal data, financial details, and business communications, the security and privacy of online activities are paramount.
 DNS queries are no exception.
 Traditional DNS queries are often sent in plaintext, making them susceptible to interception and monitoring by malicious actors, internet service providers (ISPs), or even government agencies.
-This lack of privacy can expose users to a range of risks, including surveillance, data mining, and cyberattacks.
+This lack of privacy can expose users to a range of risks, including surveillance, data mining, and cyberattacks, like DNS spoofing and DNS hijacking.

 Private DNS Servers: A Shield for Your Online Activities